CDL68/CDL68.github.io/README.txt

 Also by clicking any buttons on the page, a dialog pops up by using jqueryui plugin, users can find out more information.
 Moreover, when click the co-op table and professional employment table, the table will format by using datatables plugin and pops up by jqueryui plugin.

+#ATTENTION

+The api data has been protect by RIT, if you want to have a look of the website with the api data, please contact me dxc7165@g.rit.edu .